esamattis/blog/source/_posts/2011-11-28-how-to-write-coffeescript-efficiently.markdown

-When you execute the `CoffeeCompile` Vim command in Command Mode you will get the whole file compiled into the scracth buffer.
+When you execute the `CoffeeCompile` Vim command in Command Mode you will get the whole file compiled into the scratch buffer.
 In that you can scroll the line referred by the stack trace and see what code exactly rose it.
 This is bit clumsy since normally you can jump to a certain line by typing `:<number>`.
 We can do better!
 Put this to `.vimrc`: